 Why is this a problem?
 Say, for example, you make a purchase using bitcoin.
 The 3rd party payment processor that you used to take your payment and the company where you made the purchase now have your wallet number, your name, probably your email, and possibly even a shipping address.
 Conceivably, they could now begin to track your other transactions.

 How to increase privacy in bitcoin transactions

 It’s not just money launderers who want to maintain privacy, although that is how people who try to hide their identities are often portrayed.
 People of all walks of life may prefer that their personal and financial data be untrackable.
 Most don’t want other people watching over, or even worse, using their financial data for personal gain.
+Worse yet, there’s the fear of government surveillance which is increasingly on the minds of all internet users.
 Many of these people feel that financial privacy is a right that we should all have.

 Bitcoin users can increase the level of privacy: